CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 (Thank you to Shriram Krishnamurthi and Evan Peck for sharing their own policies, from which we drew inspiration for this one.)

 ## Academic Honesty and Collaboration
-The usual policies apply, especially the University Policy on Academic Integrity.
+The usual policies apply, especially the [University Policy on Academic Integrity](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html).
 Many of the projects will be done in groups.
 We expect that group members collaborate with one another, but that groups work independently from one another, not exchanging results with other groups.
 Within groups, we expect that you are honest about your contribution to the group's work.
 This implies not taking credit for others' work and not covering for team members that have not contributed to the team.
 Otherwise, our expectations regarding academic honesty and collaboration for group work are the same as for individual work, substituting elevated to the level of "group."

 The course includes both individual projects  and individual components of group projects .
 Although your solutions for individual parts will be based on the content produced for the group component (e.g. written reflections on lessons learned), we treat individual components of group projects as equivalent to individual projects  overall, and expect you to complete such components independently of your groupmates.

-The rest of this academic honesty and collaboration content is taken from the policy used in 17-214, which we reuse almost directly (with minor modifications, and attribution).
+The rest of this academic honesty and collaboration content is taken from the policy used in 17-214:

 "You may not copy any part of a solution to a problem that was written by another student, or was developed together with another student, or was copied from another unauthorized source such as the Internet.
 You may not look at another student's solution, even if you have completed your own, nor may you knowingly give your solution to another student or leave your solution where another student can see it.